Happy, kind and brave.

 Children are provided with regular opportunities to develop the essential skills of speaking and listening.
 This is done through discussion, drama and specific listening activities in pairs, groups and as a class.
 Good oral work enhances pupils’ understanding of language in both oral and written forms.

-From Foundation Stage, children are taught letter formation and joins following our cursive handwriting scheme, which enables children to develop an independent, mature style of writing.
+In Foundation Stage, children are taught letter formation and then taught to join letters following our cursive handwriting scheme in subsequent years.
+This enables children to develop an independent, mature style of writing.
 Good presentation is expected at all times and displaying children’s work is an integral part of this process.
 Ultimately we want each child to develop a fluent, legible and attractive style of handwriting.

 A high priority is given to teaching children mental strategies to calculate independently.
 They partake in problem solving activities and use both basic and more advanced numeracy skills as they move through the school.
 The children are given many opportunities to gain knowledge and understanding of mathematics through practical experiences in the classroom.